evidentlyai/evidently/docs/book/get-started/examples.md

 ## Sample notebooks

-Each shows how to create a default Evidently dashboard, a JSON profile and an HTML report.
+Here you can find simple examples on toy datasets to quickly explore what Evidently can do right out of the box.
+Each example shows how to create a default Evidently dashboard, a JSON profile and an HTML report.

 Report | Jupyter notebook | Colab notebook | Data source
 --- | --- | --- | ---
 Data Drift + Categorical Target Drift (Multiclass) | [link](../../../examples/sample_notebooks/multiclass_target_and_data_drift_iris.ipynb) | [link](https://colab.research.google.com/drive/1Dd6ZzIgeBYkD_4bqWZ0RAdUpCU0b6Y6H) | Iris plants sklearn.datasets